 The best over-ear headphones for the gym in the budget category are the Plantronics BackBeat Go 600.
 They’re not as well-built as some of the more expensive wireless options out there, but they’re still lightweight and stable enough to wear during light exercise without feeling too tight on the head.
-They have an efficient and easy-to-use control scheme and provide pretty good value considering their price point.
+It's worth noting that these headphones tend to fluctuate in price, so depending on when you purchase them, they may be slightly more expensive than other budget options.

 They have an exciting sound profile that’s perfect for getting your heart pumping at the gym.
-They have a very good battery, lasting over 17 hours, which is more than enough to last you a full 8-hour work day plus time at the gym.
-They can also be used passively with the included audio cable if their battery dies.
+They have an easy-to-use control scheme which makes it easy to change tracks or adjust volume mid-workout.
+They also have a very good battery, lasting over 17 hours, which should be more than enough to get you through a work day and a visit to the gym after.
+Unlike many wireless headphones, they can also be used passively, meaning you can plug them in with the included audio cable if the battery should die.

 Unfortunately, they have poor frequency response consistency, especially in the bass range, meaning that some people may get less bass than others.
 They also have rather poor noise isolation, which means they won’t be useful for blocking out the noises of a busy gym.
 On the upside, this makes them an option for outdoor runners who need to be able to remain aware of their surroundings.